 Table of Contents

-Ewing sarcoma is the second most commonly diagnosed malignant bone cancer among children and adolescents, after osteosarcoma.
-Represents 6% of all of childhood cancer (Uptodate 2018).
-The tumor is characterized by small, round, blue cells as well as by the translocation between tumor specific chromosomes, which fuses the EWS (Ewing’s Sarcoma) gene and another gene.
+Ewing sarcoma is the 2nd most commonly diagnosed malignant bone cancer among children and adolescents, after osteosarcoma.
+It represents 6% of all of the childhood cancer (Uptodate 2018).
+The tumor is characterized by small, round, blue cells as well as by the translocation between tumor-specific chromosomes, which fuses the EWS (Ewing’s sarcoma) gene and another gene.

 Over 80% of the patients are diagnosed with Ewing sarcoma before they are 20 years of age.
-The average age of diagnosis is 10 to 15 years.
-The incidence rate is 0.3 per 100.000 habitants and boys are 1.5 times more frequently affected than girls.
+The average age of diagnosis is 10–15 years.
+The incidence rate is 0.3 per 100,000 habitants and boys are 1.5 times more frequently affected than girls.
 Race-specific incidences indicate that the incidence among dark-skinned and Asian children is significantly lower.

-Studies show that Ewing sarcoma are more common in children who have umbilical hernias, but the mechanism underlying this possible association between hernias and Ewing sarcoma is unclear.
-Maybe a disruption in normal embryological development occurred.
+Studies show that Ewing sarcoma is more common in children who have umbilical hernias, but the mechanism underlying this possible association between hernias and Ewing sarcoma is unclear.
+It may be attributed to a disruption in normal embryological development.

 Translocation in Ewing’s sarcoma

 The malignant bone-tumor originates from the connecting tissues of the bone marrow structure and stems from the pluripotent cells of the neural tubes.
-Ewing sarcoma was the first solid tumor in which a balanced translocation was detected.
-The translocation involves the fusion of the EWS gene and the chromosome 22q12, mostly resulting in a translocation t (11;22) in 85 to 90 percent of cases.
+Ewing sarcoma was the 1st solid tumor in which a balanced translocation was detected.
+The translocation involves the fusion of the EWS gene and the chromosome 22q12, mostly resulting in a translocation t (11;22) in 85–90% of cases.
 In 44% of the cases, trisomy of chromosomes 1q, 2, 8, and 12 can be detected.

 Ewing’s sarcoma usually arises in the diaphysis of long bones and flat bones such as scapula and the vertebra.
-In 2/3 of all cases, the tumor is localized in the section of the legs (especially the femur) and the pelvic region.
-The os illium is most commonly affected.
+In 2/3rd of all cases, the tumor is localized in the section of the legs (especially the femur) and the pelvic region.
+The os ilium is most commonly affected.

-The metastases occur at early stage in the lungs and the bones.
-In 20% of the patients, a metastasis can be detected at the time of the diagnosis.
+The metastases occur at an early stage in the lungs and the bones.
+In 20% of the patients, metastasis can be detected at the time of the diagnosis.

 Macroscopic view and histology

 The tumor cells are unripe and roundish without distinguished cell boundaries.
 The PAS coloring in the glycogen deposits of the cells is visible.
-The examination must go beyond the immunohistochemical analysis in order to differentiate between the tumor cells from the lymhphoma cells or the neuroblastama.
+The examination must go beyond the immunohistochemical analysis to differentiate between the tumor cells from the lymphoma cells or the neuroblastoma.
 The expression of the product of the MIC2 gene CD99 is characteristic.
-The expression of the mesenchymal marker, vimentin and the S100 Protein of the neuron specific enolase are frequently observed.
+The expression of the mesenchymal marker, vimentin and the S100 protein of the neuron-specific enolase are frequently observed.

 - Classical Ewing sarcoma